apache/mesos/docs/persistent-volume.md

 ### `/create-volumes`

-To use this endpoint, the operator should first ensure that a reservation for the necessary resources has been made on the appropriate slave (e.g., by using the [/reserve](endpoints/master/reserve.md) HTTP endpoint or by configuring a static reservation).
+To use this endpoint, the operator should first ensure that a reservation for the necessary resources has been made on the appropriate agent (e.g., by using the [/reserve](endpoints/master/reserve.md) HTTP endpoint or by configuring a static reservation).